-A refuge chamber is a sealed environment, built to sustain life during an emergency or hazardous situation.
+A refuge chamber is a sealed environment built to sustain life during an emergency or hazardous situation.
 They provide a secure area with shelter, water, and breathable air, where personnel can remain until rescued or the hazard subsides.

 What is a Refuge Chamber?

-What Equipment Makes up a Refuge Station?
+What Equipment is in a Refuge Station?

 There are several vital components which make up what a refuge chamber is.
-Without these, in an emergency the shelter may not meet its life-saving requirements.
+Without these, in an emergency, the shelter may not meet its life-saving requirements.

 Multiple Sources of Breathable Air

-Breathable air merely is air that can support life, has enough oxygen in its mix, and doesn’t contain contaminants like carbon monoxide, carbon dioxide, water, or any other toxins that will poison refuge chamber occupants during entrapment.
+Breathable air merely is the air that can support life, has enough oxygen in its mix, and doesn’t contain contaminants like carbon monoxide, carbon dioxide, water, or any other toxins that will poison refuge chamber occupants during entrapment.

 A Habitable Environment

 Occupants can remain in a refuge chamber for an unknown amount of time.
 The environment mustn’t hinder their chance of surviving the emergency during their entrapment.
 Adequate space is necessary for the life-supporting mechanism to operate; along with water and nutrients.

 Cooling is one of the most critical features of a refuge.
 Heat can quickly accumulate inside a refuge chamber, increasing with each additional person.
 It is often underestimated; with cooling systems perceived as a luxury rather than an essential part of life-sustaining safe refuge technology.